marcel-last/minecraft-forge/README.md

 # Minecraft Forge Containerized
-This project is a Docker project of Minecraft Forge.
+This is a containerized version of Minecraft Forge.

 ## Minecraft Forge Libraries and Configuration